 In 2009, FPL changed EPU project management teams and re-structured the EPU project organization.

-and the new EPU project organization was structured to decentralize much of the project support responsibilities to the on-site EPU teams.
+The new EPU project management team was tasked with more aggressive management of the EPC Contractor, and the new EPU project organization was structured to decentralize much of the project support responsibilities to the on-site EPU teams.